sagedontgo/TheSwiftKnights/README.md

 <br>
 <br>
 ## Introduction
-Delve into the world of **worldname** and learn the story of 11 formidable Knights.
+Delve into the world of **Eraheim** and learn the story of 11 formidable Knights.
 Traverse through the world and strive to continue their legacies.
 Stun enemies with a captivating combat system, and refresh your playstyle with abilities cast from powerful staffs.
 <br>
 <br>
 ### Meet the Characters!